cartesia-ai/cartesia-js/README.md

 });

 // Initialize the WebSocket.
-Make sure the output format you specify is supported.
+Make sure the output format you specify is supported. const websocket = cartesia.tts.websocket({
-// Note if using Node.js (ignore if using in browser): Run `npm install ws`, and add `import WS from "ws"` to the top of the file.

-const websocket = cartesia.tts.websocket({
 	container: "raw",
 	encoding: "pcm_f32le",
-	sampleRate: 44100
+	sampleRate: 44100,
-	// If using Node.js, pass the WebSocket polyfill imported from "ws"
-	// WebSocket: WS
 });

 try {
-	await websocket.connect();
+	await websocket.connect({
+		// If using Node.js, you can pass a custom WebSocket constructor, such as from `ws`.
+		// This is not needed for browser usage, so you can call connect() without any arguments.
+		WebSocket: WS,
+	});
 } catch (error) {
 	console.error(`Failed to connect to Cartesia: ${error}`);
 }